MicrosoftDocs/VBA-Docs/Language/Reference/Visual-Basic-Add-in-Model/properties-visual-basic-add-in-model.md

 ```

 The preceding example sets the first [code pane](../../Glossary/vbe-glossary.md#code-pane) in a [collection](../../Glossary/vbe-glossary.md#collection) of code panes to be the active code pane.
-You can also activate a code pane by using the **Set** method.
+You can also activate a code pane by using the **[SetSelection](../user-interface-help/setselection-method-vba-add-in-object-model.md)** method.

 ## ActiveVBProject